 Any differences between the Critical Skill Sets selected by Boss (you) and Self (the manager) are of particular interest.
 Such differences suggest important differences between the expectations of the Boss and the focus of the Self.
-Again, notice any ⊕ or ● icons indicating a significant difference between rating periods.
-Any of these differences should be a subject of discussion between you and Darcy Walker.
+They should be a subject of discussion between you and Darcy Walker.

 Notice the definitions for each Skill Set are provided along with the average score for each group of raters.
 These average scores for each group and the relationship of each score when compared to the others should be considered carefully.
-You may see a vertical arrow which will indicate the presence of a gap of 1.5 or more points between two respondent groups in that year.
+You may see a vertical arrow which will indicate the presence of a gap of 1.5 or more points between two respondent groups.